MalifaciousGames/Mali-s-Macros/sc-settings/sc-settings.md

 ```

+Note:
-Note: `_this` is not a true temporary variable as the State isn't loaded when Storyinit runs.
+`_this` is not a true temporary variable as the State isn't loaded when Storyinit runs.
+More on the settings API: https://www.motoslave.net/sugarcube/2/docs/#setting-api